erfan-j/MyBookStore/README.md

 # My.BookStore

-## This in my first project as a backend developer. using abp framework.
+## This is a project using abp framework.
 ## This project is Based on the Acme.BookStore from abp tutorials with a little bit of change...
-* I Leave The original ReadMe Article for people who wants to clone and run this project :)
+* I Leave The original ReadMe Article unchanged for people who wants to clone and run this project :)

 This is a layered startup solution based on [Domain Driven Design (DDD)](https://docs.abp.io/en/abp/latest/Domain-Driven-Design) practises.
 All the fundamental ABP modules are already installed.